The Journal of Economic History

 The journal is published on behalf of the Economic History Association by Cambridge University Press.
 Its editors are Ann Carlos at the University of Colorado and William Collins at Vanderbilt University.

+It is considered one of the best economic history journals along with the European Review of Economic History, Explorations in Economic History and the Economic History Review.
 Its 2016 impact factor is 1.101.